microsoft/botframework-solutions/docs/virtual-assistant/README.md

 ## Deployment

-Update your Virtual Assistant’s Skill and Dispatch language models with the following PowerShell script:
+Navigate in a command prompt to the `solutions\Virtual-Assistant\src\< csharp | typescript >\assistant` folder, then update your Virtual Assistant’s Skill and Dispatch language models with the following PowerShell script:

 ```
 ...PowerShell.exe -ExecutionPolicy Bypass -File DeploymentScripts\update_published_models.ps1